-- (iii) siting of residential and commercial uses and internal pedestrian access and road network; - (iv) parking access and servicing; - (v) location of stormwater management facilities, if necessary; - (vi) landscaped areas, vegetated strips and buffer areas; and - (vii) land use compatibility with adjacent uses. - 3.
-The following design criteria will be used to evaluate proposals for development and redevelopment in the commercial area: - (a) New buildings and additions to existing buildings will be encouraged to follow design and site plan guidelines, as may be adopted by Council. - (b) Landscaping will be required along the public roads adjacent to the site and vegetation landscaping may be integrated with parking areas. - (c) Buffering shall be provided where a commercial use abuts, or is close to, a residential property.
-The buffer may be a natural or structural barrier (e.g., fence) and shall be maintained by the owner to the satisfaction of Council. - (d) Outdoor storage areas are fenced or screened from adjacent residential uses and from the public street. - (e) A minimum number of access points are required to site.
-Shared access points with adjacent uses will be encouraged. - (f) Adequate off-street parking and loading facilities shall be provided. - (g) Loading facilities are located to minimize the effect of noise and fumes on adjacent residential properties and situated, if possible, in a yard that does not abut a residential property. - 4.
-In order to improve the attractiveness of properties in the Commercial designation, Council will consider passing a sign by-law under the Municipal Act to regulate the number, type, size, location, construction and maintenance of signs. - 5.
-The Town encourages applicants and landowners to adopt high design standards for development and redevelopment of commercial properties. - 6.
-Apartments not higher than four storeys may permitted provided they are serviced by municipal water and sewer and zoned accordingly. - 7.
-The Town may require a report that demonstrates the proposed development supports continuous commercial uses at street level to encourage pedestrian activity and accessibility.
-The report will:

-(a) Describe the ratio of residential uses to commercial uses, safe parking and access, and servicing associated with the proposed development.
-The Town will require a site plan and additional studies, if necessary, showing the positioning, parking, pedestrian access, stormwater management plans, landscaping and design, and compatibility with adjacent uses.
+- (i) ratio of other uses to commercial uses, with the predominant use being commercial: - (ii) siting of residential and commercial uses and internal pedestrian access and road network; - (iii) parking access and servicing; - (iv) location of stormwater management facilities, if necessary; - (v) landscaped areas, vegetated strips and buffer areas; and, - (vi) land use compatibility with adjacent uses. - 3.
+To support contiguous grade-related commercial uses along portions of Petawawa Boulevard and Civic Centre Road - 4.
+The following design criteria will be used to evaluate proposals for development and redevelopment in the commercial area: - (a) New buildings and additions to existing buildings will be encouraged to follow design and site plan guidelines, as may be adopted by Council; - (b) Landscaping will be required along the public roads adjacent to the site and vegetation landscaping may be integrated with parking areas; - (c) Buffering shall be provided where a commercial use abuts, or is close to, a residential property.
+The buffer may be a natural or structural barrier (e.g., fence) and shall be maintained by the owner to the satisfaction of Council; - (d) Outdoor storage areas are fenced or screened from adjacent residential uses and from the public street; - (e) A minimum number of access points are required to site.
+Shared access points with adjacent uses will be encouraged; - (f) Adequate off-street parking and loading facilities shall be provided; and, - (g) Loading facilities are located to minimize the effect of noise and fumes on adjacent residential properties and situated, if possible, in a yard that does not abut a residential property. - 5.
+In order to improve the attractiveness of properties in the Commercial designation, the number, type, size, location, construction and maintenance of signs, shall be in accordance with the Town's sign by-law. - 6.
+The Town encourages applicants and landowners to adopt high design standards for development and redevelopment of commercial properties. - 7.
+The Town will require a site plan and additional studies, if necessary, showing the positioning, parking, pedestrian access, stormwater management plans, landscaping and design, and compatibility with adjacent uses. - 8.
+Specific Policies for Point Road Plaza Shopping Centre: